ssslllsss/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 }
 ```

-the return value should look like:
+The return value should look like:

 <details>
   <summary markdown="span">return value of gw_get_withdrawal</summary>